lotti29/lotti29.github.io/_posts/2024-01-12-This-Week's-Interesting-Things.md

 ### Happy Git with R

 After changing computers and carefully porting my projects over, I realised it was probably time I figure out how to use Git and GitHub properly.
 I am using it to an extent already for this website, but so far I've only used narrow tutorials specific only to the problem at hand.
-No, if I want to have easy access to my projects across systems (and have accessible) I have to wrangle with the infamous Git.
+No, if I want to have easy access to my projects across systems (and have accessible backups) I have to wrangle with the infamous Git.

 Fortunately, [Happy Git With R](https://happygitwithr.com/) has made this process much smoother.
 It's written informally and with plenty of contingencies ~~if~~ *when* something goes wrong.
 Most importantly, it's written for R users, and assumes no wider computing knowledge outside of that.
 Often when figuring out a coding problem I end up going down rabbit holes far outside my comfort zone, so it's nice to have a straightforward tutorial designed around someone with my background.